eth-p/uni-chip8/docs/project/Product-Document.md

 #### Developers

-- Will learn low level execution techniques.
+- will learn low level execution techniques.
-- Will learn the CHIP-8 architecture.
+- will learn the CHIP-8 architecture.
-- Will learn TypeScript.
+- will learn TypeScript.
-- Will improve on Object-Oriented Programming.
+- will improve on Object-Oriented Programming.

+#### Users

+- will ...